manry-hub/Tracktiv8/README.md

 pnpm dev
 ```

-Navigate to [http://localhost:3000](http://localhost:3000) in your browser.
+Navigate to [http://localhost:3000](http://localhost:3000) in your browser

 © 2025 Tracktiv8 by [manry-hub](https://github.com/manry-hub)